- Altruists care a lot about finding investments with low correlation to other altruists’ portfolios. [More]

 - Factor investing is psychologically painful for most people.
 We can do a few things to mitigate this, but ultimately it seems unavoidable, and this will prevent most people from investing in value/momentum/trend in practice.
 [More]

-Disclaimer: I am not an investment advisor and this should not be taken as investment advice.
+Disclaimer: This should not be taken as investment advice.
 This content is for informational purposes only.
-Please do your own research or seek professional advice and otherwise take reasonable precautions before making any significant investment decisions.
 Any given portfolio results are hypothetical and do not represent returns achieved by an actual investor.

 Cross-posted to the Effective Altruism Forum.